google/trillian-examples/sumdbaudit/README.md

 database.
  * `cli/clone` is a one-shot tool to clone the Log at its current size
  * `cli/mirror` is a service which continually clones the Log
+ * `cli/witness` is an HTTP service that uses a local clone of the Log to provide checkpoint validation for other clients.
+This is a very lightweight way of providing some Gossip solution to detect split views.

 ## Background
 This is a quick summary of https://blog.golang.org/module-mirror-launch but is not